-Due to the early stages of the LDR litigation and the remediation portion of the Reeds settlement, the outcome is uncertain and management cannot determine the amount of loss, if any, that may result.
-In the LDR case, management has determined the possibility of loss is remote.
-However, litigation is inherently uncertain.
-Adverse decisions in one or more of the above matters could have a material adverse effect on the Company's financial condition or results of operations and management cannot determine the amount of loss, if any, that may result.
+Due to the current stage of the Reeds lawsuit and settlement discussions, the outcome is uncertain and management cannot determine the amount of loss that may result.
+An adverse decision in the matter could have a material adverse effect on the Company's financial condition or results of operations.

 The Company has been named as a defendant in various other lawsuits related to its business.
-In each such case, management has determined that the possibility of loss is remote.
 The resolution of these matters is not expected to have a material adverse effect on the Company's financial condition or results of operations in future periods.